lukejacksonn/blog/README.md

 > forkable static personal blogging solution

-A clientside only web app that indexes, fetches and renders markdown on demand at runtime.
+A clientside only web app with the sole purpose of indexing, fetching and rendering markdown file at runtime.
 A lightweight alternative to static site generators such as gatsby and next.
 Intended to be self hosted for free using GitHub pages.

 Both the content and the application code is completely static which means no lengthy build steps ever; handling hundreds of posts efforlessly.
-Because all compilation and linking happens at runtime, all changes are rendered in the browser instantly.
+Because all compilation and linking happens in the browser at runtime, any changes are rendered almost instantly.
 Deployment to GitHub pages happens after `git push` with no CI required.
 It is even possible to edit existing posts file via the GitHub UI alone.

 ## Features